microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 One of the things we can take advantage of for camera traps, though, is the fact that cameras typically take thousands of images from the same perspective, and if a detector thinks that branch is an animal in one image, it probably identifies the same branch in <i>hundreds</i> of other images.
 If <i>exactly the same bounding box</i> is predicted on many images, we call that a <i>suspicious detection</i>.

-Suspicious detections aren&lsquo;t definitely false positives though: sleeping animals can occur in many images without moving an inch, and sometimes cameras on trails frequently have humans entering from the same spot, so we might see thousands of legitiamte detections around that spot, and some of them are bound to be about the same size.
+Suspicious detections aren&rsquo;t always false positives though: sleeping animals can occur in many images without moving an inch, and sometimes cameras on trails frequently have humans entering from the same spot, so we might see thousands of legitimate detections around that spot, and some of them are bound to be about the same size.

 Consequently, we have a set of scripts that: